PrathameshChaughule/Pricing-Landing-Page/README.md

 - Inspiration and design ideas from various web design resources.

 ## Contact
-For any inquiries or feedback, please contact [your email](mailto:pvc14102002@gmail.com).
+For any inquiries or feedback, please contact [Email](mailto:pvc14102002@gmail.com).